HOME WISE Uranium Project > Radiation >

 NAS releases BEIR VII report

-On June 29, 2005, National Academy of Science external link released the report "BEIR VII: Health Risks From Exposure To Low Levels Of Ionizing Radiation".
+On June 29, 2005, National Academy of Science released the report "BEIR VII: Health Risks From Exposure To Low Levels Of Ionizing Radiation".

 "BEIR VII develops the most up-to-date and comprehensive risk estimates for cancer and other health effects from exposure to low-level ionizing radiation.